SARA Species of Special Concern

 Elegant and graceful are two words that perfectly characterize the Great Blue Heron.
 With their tall body, long legs, and “S” curved neck, these birds wade into the water effortlessly to fish and hunt for food during the fall.
 The Great Blue Heron has feathers of blue and grey, a long thick bill, and a white head and face.
 They can be found in estuaries, lakes, rivers, streams, beaches, and ponds.
 During the breeding season, they create large nests crafted with sticks, branches, and boughs high up in trees away from human disturbance.

 The Great Blue Heron lives on a diet of primarily fish, but also enjoys frogs, insects, and rodents.
-Astonishingly, these birds can live for upwards of 17 years or more, and are known to gather in heronries, or colonies, of hundreds of birds that breed, fly, and feed together.
+Astonishingly, these birds can live for upwards of 17 years or more.
+While herons in the Fraser Valley and elsewhere can live in large colonies, herons in the Islands Trust Area frequently nest in trees in small colonies or single nests, sometimes near homes and businesses.

 How to Help the Great Blue Heron